 Live Healthy & Gluten Free

-People with gluten intolerance or celiac disease have an increased need for nutritional supplementation.
-This is a result of dietary elimination of foods containing gluten and malabsorption of vitamins due to damage in the lower intestine caused by the disease.
+People with gluten sensitivity or intolerance may have an increased need for nutritional supplementation.
+This is a result of dietary elimination of foods containing gluten and malabsorption of vitamins due to potential damage in the lower intestine.
 Wellesse Liquid Supplements and Vitamins absorb quickly and easily to meet daily nutrition needs.

-Common deficiencies for those with gluten intolerance and or celiac disease include:
+Common deficiencies for those with gluten sensitivity or intolerance may include:

-One of the most serious side effects of celiac disease is nutrient malabsorption.
+One of the most serious side effects related to gluten sensitivity/intolerance is nutrient malabsorption.
 Intestinal villi (the finger-like cells responsible for absorbing nutrients in your small intestine) become damaged by your immune system’s response to gluten ingestion, which compromises nutrient absorption.
 Nutrient absorption may never return to normal even after being on a gluten free diet.
 Taking Wellesse liquid supplements daily that absorb quickly and easily is a great way to get essential nutrients.

 Gluten Free Certification Organization or GFCO

 We formulate and manufacture our liquids to the highest quality standards, with the purest, most soluble and absorbable ingredients.
 Everyone needing to find gluten free supplementation will appreciate the ease of taking Wellesse liquids, which cover all major areas of nutrient deficiency.

 Wellesse supplements are formulated with the most bioavailable forms of ingredients to maximize absorption, all in an easy dose of 1 oz. or less per day.
-Our naturally flavored, certified gluten free supplements become a fun, great tasting way to fulfill the important nutritional requirements of gluten intolerant and celiac disease sufferers striving for better health.
+Our naturally flavored, certified gluten free supplements become a fun, great tasting way to fulfill the important nutritional requirements of gluten sensitive/gluten intolerant sufferers striving for better health.

 More Articles & Resources: